-Although the DLIP lies in the northern part of the Province of Quebec, it is out of permafrost range and several Canadian mines are operated under harsher climatic conditions than the ones prevailing in the Radisson area.
+Although the DLIP lies in the northern part of the Province of Québec, it is out of permafrost range and several Canadian mines are operated under harsher climatic conditions than the ones prevailing in the Radisson area.

 On May 20, 2008, Century entered into an option and joint venture agreement with Augyva in respect of the DLIP (the "Duncan Lake Joint Venture Agreement").
 In 2010, Century earned a 51% interest in the DLIP under the Duncan Lake Joint Venture Agreement after funding a commitment of \$6.0 million.
 Currently, Century has earned a cumulative 65% registered interest and approximately a further 3% to be registered in the DLIP, having funded a further \$14.0 million on the DLIP, under the Duncan Lake Joint Venture Agreement.
+In 2020, Century's interest in DLIP is increased to 68% in DLIP, while Augyva's interest in DLIP is reduced to 32%.